ultrafez/ledcube-webgl/README.md

 ## How to run it

-Dependencies: Node.js >= v0.10 (tested and works in Node 6.0.0), a WebGL-capable browser, and a decent CPU and GPU
+Dependencies: Node.js >= v0.10 (tested and works in Node 6, and Node 16 (Gallium LTS)), a WebGL-capable browser, and a decent CPU and GPU

 * `npm install`
 * `npm start`